radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 1. Click Save.

-Map a uniquely identifying attribute to a corresponding claim value in the token (refer to the [Getting An Access Token](#getting-an-access-token) section for more information).
+As an alternative to simple DN mapping, you can use a more advanced mapping that leverages a search in the RadiantOne namespace to map a uniquely identifying attribute to a corresponding claim value in the token.
 In the following image, the attribute **mail** is mapped to the claim value **email**.

 >[!note] In some cases, creating a new attribute may be required.